Tadhal air làrach-lìn Spòrs Gàidhlig airson tachartasan òigridh

 Our programme for young people offers a variety of events in various places.
 These events are fun and a great way to strengthen young people's Gaelic.
 We also offer certificated awards such as the John Muir Award and places on our annual Sradagan camp are always in high demand.

-We are heavily involved in the Iomairtean Gàidhlig of which there are eight throughout Scotland.
+We are heavily involved in the Iomairtean Gàidhlig.
 Our work in this area includes the general coordination of activity and the delivery of youth work and support for the Parental Advisory Scheme.
 We work closely with the community and other Gaelic organisations.